 (507) 324-5283 (507) 324-5721

 LeRoy Lutheran and Trinity Lutheran in Ostrander have combined into a parish.
-Service times are 8:30 AM on Sunday at Ostrander and 10:30 AM on Sunday at LeRoy beginning January 27, 2013; then the service times stay the same, just the locations will change.
-Sunday School is at 9:30 AM at both churches from the Sunday following Labor Day through the Sunday prior to Memorial Day.
+Service times are 10:30 AM on Sunday at LeRoy and 8:30 AM on Sunday at Ostrander beginning September 15, 2013.
+The two churches switch service times every six months.
+Sunday School is at 9:15 AM at LeRoy and at 9:30 AM at Ostrander from the Sunday following Labor Day through the Sunday prior to Memorial Day.

 The LeRoy Lutheran Church was the first such congregation in the LeRoy territory.
 It was organized on March 5th, 1867.
 It's first pastor, Rev.Trev Tobias Larson, arrived in 1868.